Turtle Camp Recap

 The campers unleashed their creativity through various art projects.
 Each group was assigned a turtle species they had encountered firsthand at the Turtle Conservancy.
 Equipped with a variety of craft supplies, they created three-dimensional dioramas depicting the ideal habitat of their assigned turtle species.
 Throughout the camp, campers also participated in several drawing activities, honing their skills by sketching from observation.
 Even those who initially claimed they couldn't draw well eventually produced detailed sketches illustrating different sections of a turtle's shell or the intricate patterns adorning them.

-Acknowledgments anD Gratitude
+Acknowledgments & Gratitude

 We would like to give a special shout-out to our camp director, Heather Grant, as well as instructors Zoe Clute and Manci Rasmussen.
 Our camp counselors, Katie Vyhnal, Kai Bekins, Lily King, Jae Bailon, Talia Rangel, and Marty Valdez, worked tirelessly to create a safe, educational, and memorable environment for our young naturalists.
 Your passion for conservation and commitment to nurturing the next generation are truly commendable.